The Parabolic Mandelbrot Set

-\REFLEM{existencerotation} Let $A$ be a parameter outside of $\Mone$ on some external ray of angle $t$.
-The dynamical rays $\RR^B_{\theta_0},\RR^B_{\theta_1},\ldots,\RR^B_{\theta_{q-1}}$ land at the repelling fixed point if an only if $t$ belongs to $\mathcal I$. \ENDLEM \PROOF The proof is the same as Lemma~2.9 of~\cite{Milnorasterisque} (which deals with all kind of cycles of quadratic polynomials).
+\PROOF The proof is the same as Lemma~2.9 of~\cite{Milnorasterisque} (which deals with all kind of cycles of quadratic polynomials).
 We recall it briefly.
 Note that the two rays $\overline{\RR^B_{t/2}}\cup \overline{\RR^B_{t/2+1/2}}$ crash on the critical point and so partition the plane $\C$ in two sides.
 It follows that two dynamical rays land at the same point if and only if they have the same itinerary with respect to this partition of $\C$.

 On the other hand, the arcs in the complement of the cycle $\theta_0,\cdots,\theta_q$ are mapped injectivly to another complementary arc, except for one complementary arc that double covers $\mathcal I$.
 Therefore, if $t\notin \mathcal I$, its preimages $t/2$ and $(t+1)/2$ belongs to different complementary arcs, or to the cycle, so that the rays of the cycle cannot land at the same point, or are even not defined until the end.